Brock Dykxhoorn

 Brock D. Dykxhoorn (born July 2, 1994) is a Canadian professional baseball pitcher for the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
-He previously played in the KBO League for the SK Wyverns and Lotte Giants.
+He has previously played in the KBO League for the SK Wyverns and Lotte Giants.

 Career

 Amateur career

 Dykxhoorn attended St. Anne's Catholic Secondary School in Clinton, Ontario, and Central Arizona College.

 Houston Astros

 The Houston Astros selected Dykxhoorn in the sixth round of the 2014 Major League Baseball draft, and signed him for a $250,000 signing bonus.